-Background information on AMs is provided in section 3.1-A-5.
-For both sub-options below, measures are set based on a variety of factors such that they are more restrictive when stock status is poor and more liberal when stock status is healthy.
+Background information on AMs is provided in section 3.1 on page 16.
+For both suboptions below, measures are set based on a variety of factors such that they are more restrictive when stock status is poor and more liberal when stock status is healthy.
 The measures for all bins will be regularly reviewed to ensure that they remain appropriate and prevent overfishing.
 These aspects of this approach can be considered proactive AMs.